 Whether you recognise it or not, if you share your bed, your quality of sleep may well be being disrupted by your partner.
 Perhaps your partner moves around a lot in their sleep, perhaps they have to get up earlier than you and wake you up in the process, perhaps there’s a large disparity between your body types, whatever the issue, a good mattress will be able to resolve the problem.

-They key is in the type of mattress construction chose.
+The key is in the type of mattress construction chosen.
 Rather than putting up with poor quality sleep and continual tiredness or banishing your partner to another bed altogether, why not simply invest in a good quality mattress?
-Whilst in a substandard mattress, movement on one of the side of the bed will be felt on the other, a good mattress will absorb movement, ensuring that the sleep of both you and your partner can continue undisturbed.
+Whilst in a substandard mattress, movement on one side of the bed will be felt on the other, a good mattress will absorb movement, ensuring that the sleep of both you and your partner can continue undisturbed.

 Whilst most people in this position will immediately think of memory foam mattresses (which will do the job superbly), ‘pocket sprung’ mattresses are also more than able to provide the necessary support whilst ensuring the comfort of both partners.
 In pocket spring mattresses each spring is individually encased, meaning it’s not directly connected to any surrounding springs.
 As a result, movement on one side of the bed will not transfer to the other.

 The temperature that you and your partner prefer whilst sleeping is a hugely important factor that is often overlooked when selecting the most suitable bed or mattress.

 Whilst no-one wants to be too cold in bed, this can usually be fixed through extra bedding.
 On the other hand, there is almost nothing you can do to cool yourself down if you are too hot in bed.
 Many mattresses now use memory foam for its excellent pressure relieving properties.
 However it’s worth noting that a proportion of people find this heat retaining material keeps them too warm for a comfortable night’s sleep.